fibacloud/WiseCP/README.md

  - Go to Products/Services > Hosting/Server > Server Packages
  - Edit or Create a Package
     - Go To **Automation Settings**
        - Master Server: **FibaCloud**
        - Select Product: FibaCloud Server Package That Will Match the Package You Edited
        - Promo Code: If you have a promotional code, you can pass the code via API.
        - Automatic Installation: **Enabled**
        - Save Settings
+    - Go To **Requirements**
+       - Enable **OS**
+       - Save Settings